Reading from China? This short story contains a YouTube video, which can only be viewed with a VPN!

 “Nooooo….”
-I said patiently, sitting down at the ridiculously small chair at the ridiculously small table, my three students gazing up at me like wide-eyed Liliputians.
+I said patiently, sitting down at the ridiculously small chair at my ridiculously small table, my three ridiculously small students gazing up at me like wide-eyed Liliputians.
 “Oh… yes” laughed Krista, shaking herself as she remembered what we’d been working on for almost two weeks now.
 “I’m happy today!” she beamed.
 “Very good!”
 I sang, giving her a high five.
 “What about you Max, how are you?”
 “I’m tired…. and good” he replied confidently, clearly happy that Krista’s sloppiness had paved the way for him to shine.
-“And Simon, how are
+“And Simon, how are you today?”

 Simon had been the first to embrace my radical change of policy on the How are you? question.
 He’d been quick to learn the new adjectives I’d introduced and, armed with an arsenal of newly acquired words, seemed to take the subject quite seriously.
 “I’m hungry,” he said thoughtfully, scratching his chin, “but happy”.

 Unfortunately though, school life wasn’t all a glorious bundle of Krista, Max and Simons.
-I also had the nightmarish combo of Tom, Jack and Justin; a frustrating, draining, unrewarding sixty minutes of hell twice a week.
-All three had zero interest in me or my classes, so instead passed the time by play fighting, making monkey noises and flinging stuff from their pencil cases around the classroom.
-In less frantic moments Tom stared out of the window, Justin incessantly chatted to Nini in Chinese and Jack just sat there humming to himself, hands interlocked behind his head, the silliest of silly smiles pasted across his face like he was having the best daydream.
+I also had the nightmarish combo of Tom, Jack and Justin, a frustrating, draining, unrewarding sixty minutes of hell twice a week.
+All three had zero interest in me or my classes and passed the time by play fighting, making monkey noises and flinging the contents of their pencil cases around the classroom.
+In less frantic moments Tom stared out of the window, Justin incessantly chatted to Nini in Chinese and Jack just sat there humming to himself, hands interlocked behind his head, the silliest of silly smiles pasted across his face like he was having the best daydream ever.